 Congenital herpes simplex is an infection caused by exposure in the uterus.
 In most cases, babies contract congenital herpes in the birth canal during delivery, although in rare circumstances, it's possible to be infected in the uterus or immediately after birth.

-If your baby is afflicted with herpes, she may not exhibit all the symptoms of the disease.
-Most symptoms surface by the end of the baby's first week, while more severe central nervous system problems will not appear until the baby's second week.
+- Most symptoms surface by the end of the baby's first week, while more severe central nervous system problems will not appear until the baby's second week.